-Dale Cendali is a partner in Kirkland's New York office and the head of the Firm's Copyright, Trademark, Internet and Advertising Practice Group.
-She is a nationally recognized leader in the field of intellectual property litigation, having successfully litigated and tried numerous high-profile cases, and having argued before the U.S. Supreme Court.
-Her practice encompasses copyright, trademark, Internet, patent, and trade secrets law, as well as defamation, the right of publicity, false advertising, privacy, complex contract disputes and similar areas, including electronic discovery.
+Dale Cendali is a nationally recognized leader in the field of intellectual property litigation, having successfully litigated and tried numerous high-profile cases, and having argued before the U.S. Supreme Court.
+Her practice encompasses copyright, trademark, Internet, false advertising, patent and trade secrets law, as well as defamation, the right of publicity, privacy, complex contract disputes and similar areas, including electronic discovery.

 For more than 20 years, Dale has tried unique, high-profile cases in state and federal courts across the country and in a wide variety of subject areas: